What to Do When Hazardous Materials Spill During a Truck Crash

 “HAZMAT” is an abbreviation for hazardous materials and is often used when referring to trucks and tankers transporting hazardous materials.
 Depending on the substance and how it behaves when its environment is suddenly impacted, when it is airborne, or when it sustains heat, will determine the harm it possesses, when exposed to its potential victims.
 Hazardous material truck accidents can leave victims vulnerable and there are many types of injuries that can be sustained.

-The Federal Motor Carrier Safety Association (FMCSA)’s mission is to govern and motivate safe roads and transport; there are specific guidelines and procedures to follow, to ensure safe transport. recognizes 9 classes of hazardous materials, and the (DOT) has the general jurisdiction to regulate hazardous materials in transport, discriminating which chemicals to regard as hazardous, subdividing them based on their characteristics:
+The Federal Motor Carrier Safety Association (FMCSA)’s mission is to govern and motivate safe roads and transport; there are specific guidelines and procedures to follow, to ensure safe transport. recognizes 9 classes of hazardous materials, and the Department of Transportation (DOT) has the general jurisdiction to regulate hazardous materials in transport, discriminating which chemicals to regard as hazardous, subdividing them based on their characteristics:

 • Class 1: Explosives